edvincandon/Revux/README.md

 **main.vue**

-Use the Provider component from Vuedux and bind your redux store.
+Use the Provider component from revux and bind your redux store.
 The store will be provided to all children components.

 ```js
 <template>